fmnoise/anomalies-tools/README.md

 (inc (!!)) ;; BOOOM!!!
 Unhandled java.lang.ClassCastException clojure.lang.PersistentArrayMap cannot be cast to java.lang.Number
 ```

-How to make function aware of anomalies? `aware` to the rescue!
+How to make function aware of anomalies? `aware` to the rescue:
 ```clojure
 (def ainc (at/aware inc))
 (ainc 1) ;; => 2